TAO v5.5.0

 You must add the --runtime=nvidia flag to the docker command and export the NVIDIA_VISIBLE_DEVICES environment variable with the UUID of the GPU instance.
 You can get the UUID of the specific MIG instance by running the nvidia-smi -L command.

-Running TAO Toolkit via the TAO Toolkit Launcher requires the user to have docker-ce installed since the launcher interacts with the Docker service on the local host to run the commands.
+Running TAO via the TAO Launcher requires the user to have docker-ce installed since the launcher interacts with the Docker service on the local host to run the commands.
 Installing Docker requires elevated user privileges to run as root.
-If you don’t have elevated user privileges on your compute machine, you may run TAO Toolkit using Singularity.
+If you don’t have elevated user privileges on your compute machine, you may run TAO using Singularity.
 This requires you to bypass the tao-launcher and interact directly with the component docker containers.
 For information on which tasks are implemented in different Dockers, run the tao info --verbose command.
 Once you have derived the task-to-Docker mapping, you may run the tasks using the following steps:

 1. Pull the required Docker using the following singularity command: